The Complete Intermittent Fasting Guide For Beginners

 My food philosophy is simple: eat locally sourced, seasonal foods full of nutrients.
 In other words, eat real food.
 The body is not designed to constantly digest food and once you start eating foods that nourish your body you quickly realise that you don’t need to eat every three to four hours.
 You begin to recognise what real hunger feels like, empowering yourself with the ability to become self-sufficient.
 You will never be a slave to mealtimes again!

-Don’t obsess over time periods
+Don’t obsess over “fasting hours”

 If you want Intermittent Fasting to become a way of life, you need to learn to listen to your body and eat because you are hungry, rather than because the clock tells you to.
 It might be hard at first but obsessing over eating windows and counting down the hours until you can break your fast is going to create an unhealthy relationship with food.
 Some days you might feel hungrier earlier, so eat.
 Some days you may not feel hungry until later, so don’t eat.